mmaazkhanhere/agent-cuts-frontend/README.md

-# ClipGenius - Automated Long-Form Video Repurposing
+# AgentCuts - Automated Long-Form Video Repurposing

 **Hackathon Project - Google Cloud ADK Hackathon**

 ## 📌 Project Overview

-**ClipGenius** is an AI-powered frontend interface developed for the Google Cloud ADK Hackathon.
+**AgentCuts** is an AI-powered frontend interface developed for the Google Cloud ADK Hackathon.
 It enables users to upload long-form videos (like podcasts and lectures), which are then processed into short-form clips optimized for platforms such as **TikTok** and **YouTube Shorts**.

 The project focuses on a smooth user experience with real-time feedback, intuitive design, and modern UI animations.